alejoe91/neuroplotlib/README.md

-# NeuroPlot
+# Neuroplotlib

-Plotting utilites for neurons and Multi-Electrode Arrays
+Plotting utilites for neurons and LFPy